 What is retaining wall?

-Some walls have keys provided around the middle of the footing to prevent sliding failure.
+Some retaining walls have keys provided around the middle of the footing to prevent sliding failure.
 Alongside, the stem or main wall has drain holes with slopes for the water drainage.
 These holes, also termed as weep holes, are made by embedding PVC pipes at regular spacing.
 These pipes are perforated beyond the face of the wall and are able to collect the surcharge water or seepage from the embankment.

 The soil behind the stem can be coarse aggregates so that water percolates and exist via drains.
 The portion of the pipe behind the wall is enclosed by geotextile fabric and gravel filter.
 With such, the weep holes are protected from clogging.
 The portion of the wall in contact with the soil is treated with kind of waterproofing.
 Usually, it is bitumen coating.